Office of Professional Standards

-- Upon receipt, your complaint will be reviewed and you could be contacted.
-You may be asked to sit for a recorded interview and/or provide an additional written statement.
+- Upon receipt, your complaint will be reviewed and appropriately assigned for follow up.
+You could be contacted and may be asked to sit for a recorded interview and/or provide additional information concerning your complaint.

-- The investigator will interview witnesses and involved officers to obtain statements.
+- The investigator may interview witnesses and involved officers to obtain statements and identify additional evidence.